General advice for students, staff and visitors

 - Sanctions or punishments are rarely helpful – praise, focused attention and quality time with a parent or family member can be better.

-The current UK Government guidance states that we are only allowed to leave our home once day to exercise.
-We appreciate that this restriction might be particularly challenging for those who frequently combine a range of different exercises in any given day, but there are many ways you can still get your exercise in.
+Lockdown has been particularly challenging for those who frequently combine a range of different exercises in any given day, but there are many ways you can still get your exercise in.

 Get out for a walk around campus or your neighbourhood, but please remember to keep the recommended two metres from others as outlined in the social distancing guidance.
 Set a different route each day - you might find places you never knew about!